 For the video above, we called people across the country to ask them a few of Vaux's questions, then layered the answers with maps based on Katz's.
 You'll hear what Philadelphians call a group of people, the many ways of pronouncing "pecan," and what Southerners mean when they say "the devil is beating his wife."

-To delve deeper into the world of dialects, check out Vaux's original study, Katz's maps, and the Phonological Atlas of North American English.
-See also Deborah Fallows' writing on language across the country for the American Futures project.
+To delve more into the world of dialects, check out Vaux's original study, Katz's maps, and the Phonological Atlas of North American English.
 Thanks to FoBoGro and the Johnson Casket Company for their help.